SeldonIO/alibi/CONTRIBUTING.md

  - For any changes to existing algorithms, run the example notebooks manually and check that everything still works as expected and there are no extensive warnings/outputs from dependencies.
  - Any changes to dependencies are reflected in the appropriate place (`setup.py` for runtime dependencies, `requirements/dev.txt` for development dependencies, and `requirements/doc.txt` for documentation dependencies).

+## Optional Dependencies

+Alibi uses optional dependencies to allow users the choice to not install large or error-prone dependencies.
+These are managed in the `requirements/extra.txt` file as in inverse index.
+Alibi manages modularity of components that depend on optional dependencies using the `import_optional` defined in `alibi/utils/missing_optional_dependency.py`.
+This replaces the dependency with a dummy class that raises an error when called.
+If you are working on public functionality that is dependent on an optional dependency you should expose the functionality via the relevant `__init__.py` file by importing it there using the `optional_import` function.
+Currently, optional dependencies are tested by importing all the public functionality and checking that no errors are raised.
+This is done in `alibi/tests/test_dep_mangement.py`.
+If implementing functionality that is dependent on a new optional dependency then you will need to:

+1. Add it to `requirements/extra.txt`.
+2. Create a new `tox` environment in `setup.cfg` with the new dependency.
+3. Define a new MissingDependency class in `alibi/utils/missing_optional_dependency.py` and integrate it with the `import_optional` function.
+4. Make sure any public functionality is protected by the `import_optional` function.

+Note that subcomponents can be dependent on optional dependencies too.
+In this case the user should be able to import and use the relevant parent component.
+The user should only get an error message if:
+1. They don't have the optional dependency installed and,
+2. They configure the parent component in such as way that it uses the subcomponent functionality.

+Developers should implement this by importing the subcomponent into the source code defining the parent component using the `optional_import` function.
+To see an example of this look at the `AnchorText` and `LanguageModelSampler` subcomponent implementation.

+#### Note:
+The `import_optional` function mirrors the python import functionality and thus its return type has to be `Any`.
+Using objects imported with this function can lead to misspecification of types as `Any` when the developer intended to be more restrictive.
+If you want to type a variable using a class that depends on an optional dependency then you should use the `TYPE_CHECKING` to import it instead.